WalletConnect/walletconnect-docs/docs/kotlin/push/wallet-usage/implementation.md

 PushWalletClient.setDelegate(walletDelegate)
 ```

-The PushWalletClient needs a `PushWalletClient.Delegate` passed to it for it to be able to expose asynchronous updates sent from the Dapp

 #

 ### Approve Request

+To send an approval for the subscription request, pass `Push.Wallet.Params.Approve` to the `PushWalletClient.approve` function to establish a subscription and notify the Dapp.
+The request id for `Push.Wallet.Params.Approve` will be available from the `Push.Wallet.Event.Request` of `onPushRequest` from the PushWalletClient.Delegate

 ```kotlin
 val approveParams = Push.Wallet.Params.Approve(id = /*request ID*/)